yaitskov/quick-process/README.md

 # quick-process

+The library checks program name during compilation, generates exec spec to be verified in tests, before installation or before launch.

 ## Motivation
 The strongest trait of Haskell language is its type system.
 This powerful type system gives infinite opportunities for experimenting